TTLabs/EvaporateJS/README.md

     section "Using AWS Lambda to Sign Requests" below.
 * **awsLambdaFunction**: default=null, The AWS ARN of your lambda function.
 Required when `awsLambda` has been specified.
 * **signResponseHandler**: default=null, a method that handles the XHR response with the signature.
 It must return the `base64` encoded signature.
-If you set this option, EvaporateJS will pass the signature response it received from the `signerUrl` or `awsLambda` methods to your `signResponseHandler`.
+If you set this option, Evaporate will pass the signature response it received from the `signerUrl` or `awsLambda` methods to your `signResponseHandler`.
     The method signature is `function (response) { return 'computed signature'; }`.

 #### Evaporate#add()